 The best cuts of meat to use for the Nilaga recipe are chucks, rounds, or shanks.
 These cuts have a high concentration of collagen-rich connective tissues that also have some fat marbling for flavor.
 Go here for a great resource for different cuts of beef.

 Yes!
 Nilaga can be kept in the freezer for up to 1 month.

 Leftover Nilaga will last up to 3 days in the fridge.

 YES!
 Bulalo is marrow bone in Tagalog.
-The compounds in marrow bones have been linked to decreased inflammation, better skin health, and improved joint function.
+The compounds in (bulalo) marrow bones have been linked to decreased inflammation, better skin health, and improved joint function.
 Check out my blog about the health benefits of marrow bones.